 The DCCA may seek assistance with the gathering of information from national competition authorities within the European Competition Network, or in the Nordic countries under the Nordic Agreement on Co-operation in Competition Cases.

 The DCCA is usually assisted by the police when carrying out dawn raids.

-The rules on the exchange of confidential information between authorities are set out in the Danish Public Administration Act, section 28(2) which states that public authorities may exchange confidential information if the relevant person/company consents to the exchange, or if the information is essential for the receiving authority in relation to a decision by the authority.
+The rules on the exchange of confidential information between authorities are set out in the Danish Public Administration Act, Section 28(2), which states that public authorities may exchange confidential information if the relevant person/undertaking consents to the exchange, or if the information is essential for the receiving authority in relation to a decision by the authority.

 Non-confidential information can be exchanged freely between public authorities.